 Pour in the beef stock or chicken stock and stir well.
 Make sure there is enough liquid to cover the beans.

-Cover the pan with the lid and cook in the oven for 1 hour or until the meat and beans are soft.
+Cover the pan with the lid and cook in the oven for 1 hour or until the meat soft.
 Make sure to check every 20 minutes and give it a stir.

 Serve with your favorite toasted bread and listen for the Yummy Noises that you're bound to here around the table!